 In mines, emergencies occur frequently due to the absence of systems designed to limit, control or prevent situations that, managed inefficiently, result in catastrophes or failures in existing systems.
 Thus, an emergency could be defined as an unforeseen event that affects the safety and health of individuals or the continuity of exploitation and that requires an effective and timely response to face, control or alleviate the situation.
 Richard warke is also experienced in the oil and gas industry, as well as the forestry, technology and manufacturing sectors, where Richard Warke Vancouver has previously worked.
 Richard Warke Augusta also has businesses in the aviation and hospitality industries.

 Emergency conditions become more critical the longer the situation continues.
 The personnel at the accident site must be able to respond adequately to any emergency and there are many activities to coordinate and manage to ensure rapid and effective control of the situation.
+Preparing with Dave can help you a lot in such situations.

 The Emergency Organization Should Consider this Series of Key Elements: